chhajedji/scripts/README.md

     - Turn off notifications for specified time.
     - Connect to a WiFi network present in vicinity.
     - Quit system in multiple ways like power off, restart, suspend and logout.
 Not that it uses some options with `sudo` option.
 So make sure to either run this with `sudo` or add `pkill` and `shutdown` to sudoers.
+    - Kill any process owned by same user.
     - For more details see inside [dmenu_input.sh](dmenu_input.sh).

 - Dependency